Beef vindaloo a classic Indian restaurant-style curry with an atypical meat that works great with the hot & sharp flavours of this recipe.

 In Goa, Pork Vindaloo is relatively common but beef vindaloo is popular in the Christian communities in Kochi and Kerala.

 I love using beef in curries, I think the flavours and structure of the meat are particularly good with Indian spices.
-I use it a lot in curries like my beef dopiaza, methi gosht with beef and beef bhuna, I even have a minced beef and potato curry.
+I have loads of examples like my beef dopiaza, oxtail curry, methi gosht with beef and beef bhuna, I even have a minced beef and potato curry.

 Rather than just using the traditional vinegar I use a combination of vinegar, tamarind and lemon juice.